SwikritiT/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 #### While setting up Project folders

 While setting up the project folders we create a new user, group and group folder named `OpenProject`.
 At the time of set up the system expects either all of these entities to have been set up with proper permissions or none of them to be present.
-If one or more of these entities are present without required permissions an error message will be displayed on the screen.
+If one or more of these entities are present without required permissions, an error message will be displayed.

 ##### Error message "The user "OpenProject" already exists"